 Sometimes the plumbing contractor did a poor job and deserved to be criticized.
 Other times, the issue is more about communication and interpretation than action.
 For example, if your billing agreement stated one thing, and the customer misinterpreted it, they might blame you for something you had no control over.

-It is important to note that many times customers will contact you directly before taking their complaint online.
+It is important to note that customers often will contact you directly before taking their complaint online.
 It is best to resolve this dispute immediately so that the negative review is never published.
-If they do post the review, always keep things professional for the public eye.
+If they post the review, keep things professional for the public eye.

 Anytime clients disagree over money, your company will hear about it online.
 We don’t have to tell you why handling your financial terms is imperative, but sometimes customers only hear what they choose.
-It is crucial to resolve these cases over the phone or in-person rather than in a public online forum.
+Resolving these cases over the phone or in person rather than in a public online forum is crucial.

 If your company performs enough jobs, some customers will find your work dissatisfactory.
 If your plumbing services provide genuine value, such occurrences should be rare.
 However, even the best plumbers can’t please everyone.
 The key is to resolve the performance problem if it truly exists.
 If the customer is making something up, you must try to illustrate why they’re wrong (but never in an online forum).